-I recently experimented with using a large puddle of rain water when photographing the Blackford Dolphin oil rig at Belfast’s Harland and Wolff.
-It was interesting to see how the surface reflection can be used to enhance focus points of an image.
+The first puddle photography technique is simply to reflect the scene on the surface of the puddle.
+I used the technique when photographing the Blackford Dolphin oil rig at Belfast’s Harland and Wolff.
+It was interesting to see how the surface reflection can be used to enhance focal points of an image.

-It was an interesting experiment, I had to concentrate to ignore what I was seeing and really focus on the reflection.
-A small change in the camera angle also had a massive impact on the captured image.
+Try and keep the camera low and close to the surface of the water.
+A small change in the camera angle can also have a massive impact on the captured image.